| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 Makes 3 to 6 servings.

-Ingredient note: Clarified butter, also known as drawn butter, is unsalted butter that can withstand high temperatures without burning.
+*Clarified butter, also known as drawn butter, is unsalted butter that can withstand high temperatures without burning.
 To prepare clarified butter, place 1 stick unsalted butter in a small heavy saucepan and melt over low heat.
 Remove from heat and let rest 5 minutes.
 With a spoon, carefully remove the foamy white butterfat that has risen to the top and discard.
 Spoon the next layer of clear golden liquid into a bowl.
 This is the clarified butter.
 Discard any remaining solids that remain in the saucepan.
-Yield should be just about 3 tablespoons.
+Yield should be just about 7 tablespoons.

-Beurre Blanc literally translated means "white butter".
+**Beurré Blanc literally translated means "white butter".
 This classic French sauce is composed of wine, vinegar, and a shallot reduction into which chunks of cold butter are whisked until the sauce is smooth and thick.

 Recipe provided courtesy of Maine Lobster Promotion Council.